webrecorder/public-web-archives/WAM.md

 The `wayback` key should be included if the web archive supports the "Wayback Machine"-style web archive access, using a combination of timestamp and url.
 This key should be included if the web archive is running some version of wayback machine, or wayback machine-like service.

 Generally, such as service will have an HTML calendar page, listing captures of a singe url over time.
 This page should be listed under the `calendar` key, if available.

 The replay endpoints for the wayback machine service should be included under the `replay` key.

-- If the service only provides content in any way modified/rewritten, it should be listed under `rewritten` key.
+- If the web archive provides content in any way modified/rewritten, it should be listed under `rewritten` key.
-- If the web archive also provides access to raw web content (even better!) it should be included in the `raw` key
+- If the web archive provides access to raw web content (even better!) it should be included in the `raw` key

 ### Url Templates